mahilab/Syntacts/hardware.md

 ## Actuators

 The following table lists actuators that have been tested and are known to run well on the Syntacts amplifier.
 This list is by no means exhaustive.
-If you discover that the amplifier runs an actuator not listed here, please let us know by submitted an Issue on GitHub.
+If you discover that the amplifier runs an actuator not listed here, please let us know by submitting an Issue on GitHub.

 |Manufacturer|Part Number|Type|
 |---|---|---|